thevarunnayak/middleware-assignment/README.md

 - **Visible Columns Toggle**:
   Columns like **Timestamp**, **Severity**, and **Body** are shown/hidden based on a `visibleColumns` object passed via props.

-- **No Image or Icon for Empty State**:
+- **No Data Component for Empty State**:
-  A clean text-only `NoData` component is displayed when no logs are available.
+  A clean `NoData` component is displayed when no logs are available.

 - **Simple UI and CSS**:
   Basic styling with CSS — no external UI frameworks used.